 M21 MSB 560 Biostatistics I

 This course is designed for students who want to develop a working knowledge of basic methods in biostatistics.
 The course is focused on biostatistical and epidemiological concepts and on practical hints and hands-on approaches to data analysis rather than on details of the theoretical methods.
 We will cover basic concepts in hypothesis testing, will introduce students to several of the most widely used probability distributions, and will discuss classical statistical methods that include t-tests, chi-square tests, regression analysis, and analysis of variance.
 Both in-class examples and homework assignments will involve extensive use of SAS.
 Prerequisite: M21-503, Statistical Computing with SAS®, or student must have good practical experience with SAS®.
 Participants are strongly encouraged to participate in the "Computing/Unix" and "Statistics" workshops offered free of charge prior to this course.
-For details, to register, and/or to obtain the required permission of the course director, contact the program manager (firstname.lastname@example.org or 314-362-1384).
+For details, to register, and/or to obtain the required permission of the course director, contact the program manager (by email or phone: 314-362-1384).

 Credit 3 units.